Obscuretone/obscuretone.github.io/public/posts/en/nira.md

 2. **Web UI:** browsing, editing, review, and human comfort.
 3. **SQLite:** durable local state behind both interfaces.

-The goal is not to force humans to behave like scripts or force agents to use a human UI.
-The goal is to give each user the interface that matches the task.
+The goal is to give each user the interface that matches the task, without forcing humans to behave like scripts or agents to use a human UI.

 ## Interface Design Is The Product